Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 We have extended our Question-Nodes to make them more powerful.
 Cognigy.AI 4.1.0 adds features like `extra validation`, `optional re-prompt validation`, a `configurable forget threshold` as well as a new `type of question` for data inputs.
 We have also added the ability to specify an `optional result location` for the result of your questions.

 ### Improvements
-- Add Intent- and Slot-parsing to our GoTo-Node
+- Add Intent- and Slot-parsing to our Go To Node
 - Uploading intents in non-primary locales is now possible
 - Improved Input-Transformers by allowing partial results
 - Improve client-side validation on various fields (e.g. required, needs at least x characters, can't contain certain characters) in our user interface to improve user experience